by Dominic Kay (updated by Cindy Swearingen)

 As noted above, if you had created

-/mypool/remembered as encrypted, this would be the preferred method of encrypting existing data.
-The same is true for compressing or deduplicating existing data.
+/tank/zfsfs as encrypted, this would be the preferred method of encrypting existing data.
+The same is true for compressing existing data.

 The migration of production data requires backup and thorough testing before the live migration.
 In particular, be aware of the following:

-The performance of shadow migration feature depends on the following:
+The shadow migration performance depends on the following:

-A design goal of shadow migration was to make the performance of the transfer unimportant to clients, the important factor being that clients continue to enjoy fast access to the data they require.
-However, if raw performance of the transfer between old and new media itself is important, you might not want to use shadow migration, because it is designed to be seamless and "invisible," but not fast itself.
+A design goal of shadow migration is that clients continue to access the data they require.
+If the performance of the data transfer is important, you might not want to use shadow migration, because it is designed to be seamless and "invisible," but not particularly fast.